hotio/website/docs/containers/duplicacy.md

       - /<host_folder_logs>:/logs
 ```

 In most cases you'll need to add additional volumes, depending on your own personal preference, to get access to your files.
-If you don't want to enter your password every time you restart the container, set the environment variable `DWE_PASSWORD` with your password.
+If you don't want to enter your password every time you restart the container, you can set the environment variable `DWE_PASSWORD` with your password or starting with version 1.4.1 a file `/config/keyring` will be created that stores your password encryted if you click the checkmark on the login page.

 ## Tags